Aircloak/aircloak/cloak/docs/anonymization.md

     anonymized sum of the negated negative values.
   - The anonymized sum of a set of positive values is computed as follows:
-    - The first No users with the biggest overall valuea are dropped, where No is a noisy number with mean 4, SD 1 and lower bound 1.
+    - The first No users with the biggest overall valuea are dropped, where No is a noisy number with mean 3, SD 0.5 and lower bound 2.
-    - The average value of the top Nt remaining users is computed, where Nt is a noisy number with mean 5 and SD 1.
+    - The average value of the top Nt remaining users is computed, where Nt is a noisy number with mean 3 and SD 0.5 and lower bound 2.
     - The total sum is the sum of all the remaining values plus No multiplied by the average value of the top Nt users plus Nv multiplied by the maximum value between the average value of the top Nt users and twice the average value of all the remaining users,